tenfyzhong/CompleteParameter.vim/README.md

 # Features
-- Complete parameters after select a complete item from the complete menu.
+- Complete parameters after select a complete item from the completion popup menu.
 - After complete the parameters, jump to the first parameter and the select it.
 - `<m-n>`(default mapping) to jump to the next parameter in any position.
 - `<m-p>`(default mapping) to jump to the previous parameter in any position.